hingler/chunker/README.md

 # chunker
-little header-only library for some chunk stuff
+little library for some chunk stuff